 FILTERS. (a) General.
-The manufacturer’s data plate shall be visible on all filters.
+1. The manufacturer’s data plate shall be visible on all filters.

-Filter shells and appurtenances shall be maintained in operating condition
+2. Filter shells and appurtenances shall be maintained in operating condition Pf

 Sand filters.
-1. Rapid–rate sand filters shall be backwashed when the pressure differential is greater than 7 pounds per square inch or as recommended by the manufacturer, whichever is less.
+1. Rapid–rate sand filters shall be backwashed as recommended by the manufacturer.
+Pf

-High–rate sand filters shall be backwashed when the pressure differential is greater than 11 pounds per square inch or as recommended by the manufacturer, whichever is less.
+High–rate sand filters shall be backwashed as recommended by the manufacturer.
+Pf

-Vacuum sand filters shall be backwashed when the vacuum increases 8 inches of mercury above the initial reading or as recommended by the manufacturer.
+a.
+Vacuum sand filters shall be backwashed as recommended by the manufacturer.
+Pf

-The backwash procedure shall follow the filter manufacturer’s written directions
+The backwash procedure shall follow the filter manufacturer’s written directions.

-which shall be conspicuously posted in the filter area on an easily read chart.
+Backwash procedures shall be conspicuously posted in the filter area on an easily read chart.

 Filter media shall be inspected annually and cleaned or replaced when necessary.

 Diatomaceous earth filters.
-1. Pressure–type diatomaceous earth filters shall be backwashed when the pressure differential is greater than 25 pounds per square inch or as recommended by the manufacturer, whichever is less.
+1. Pressure–type diatomaceous earth filters shall be backwashed as recommended by the manufacturer.
+Pf

-Vacuum–type diatomaceous earth filters shall be back-washed when the vacuum gauge reading increases to greater than 8 inches of mercury or as recommended by the manufacturer.
+Vacuum–type diatomaceous earth filters shall be back-washed as recommended by the manufacturer.
+Pf

 Septum covers shall be removed, cleaned or replaced when they no longer provide effective filtration or create a friction loss preventing maintenance of the required recirculation rate.
+Pf

 Diatomaceous earth wastewater separation tanks, where installed, shall be cleaned according to manufacturer instructions.
+Pf

-Positive displacement feeder suction intake shall be suspended at least 6 inches above any sludge layer in the solution tank.
+Positive displacement feeder suction intake shall be a. suspended at least 6 inches above any sludge layer in the solution tank.
+P

-Tanks for mixing and distribution of chemicals shall be appropriately labeled.
+b.
+Tanks for mixing and distribution of slurry shall be appropriately labeled.

+c.
 A cover with a screened vent shall be provided on all mixing and distribution tanks.

-The installation shall be maintained to prevent backflow of water into the tanks and to prevent the chemicals from being siphoned out of the tanks into the pool recirculation system.
+d.
+The installation shall be maintained to prevent backflow of water into the tanks and to prevent the slurry from being siphoned out of the tanks into the pool recirculation system.
+P

-Diatomaceous earth slurry feeders.
+Diatomaceous earth slurry feeders. a.
 The lowest effective concentration of solution shall be used in a diatomaceous earth slurry feeder.

 The concentration of solution may not exceed 5% by weight.
+Pf

-The diatomite slurry feeder head and lines shall be flushed once every 15 minutes for at least one minute to assure proper and continuous operation.
+c.
+The diatomite slurry feeder head and lines shall be flushed as recommended by the manufacturer, to assure proper and continuous operation.
+Pf

+d.
 Water from the discharge side of the recirculation pump may be used.

+e.
 If connection is to a potable water supply line, the supply line shall be equipped with an approved backflow or backsiphonage prevention device.
+P

+f.
 Diatomite slurry tank agitators shall run continuously.
+Pf

 Cartridge filters.
-1. Cartridge–type filters shall be removed and cleaned when the pressure differential is greater than 11 pounds per square inch or as recommended by the manufacturer.
+1. Cartridge–type filters shall be removed and cleaned as recommended by the manufacturer.
+Pf

-Cartridges shall be replaced when plugged or damaged.
+Cartridges shall be a. replaced when plugged or damaged.
+Pf

+b.
 A duplicate set of replacement cartridges shall be available on−site and used when removing a dirty cartridge from the filter for cleaning.
+Pf

+(e) Activated filter media.
+Activated filter media shall be maintained and backwashed according to the manufacturers’ specifications.
+Pf

+(f) Filter ball media.
+Filter ball media shall be maintained and backwashed according to the manufacturers’ specifications.
+Pf

+(g) Glass filter media.
+Glass filter media shall be maintained and backwashed according to the manufacturers’ specifications.
+Pf

+(h) Other media types as approved by the department shall be maintained and backwashed according to the manufacturers’ specifications.
+Pf

 History: CR 06−086: cr.
 Register August 2007 No. 620, eff.
 2−1−08; CR 09−115: am.
 (1), r. and recr.
 Table B Register May 2010 No. 653, eff.
 6−1−10; renum. from DHS 172.11 Register June 2016 No. 726; correction in (4) (b), (e), Table A, B made under s.
 13.92 (4) (b) 7., Stats., Register June 2016 No. 726.